-The date of the files will always be set to SatLink 3's current time.
+The date of the files will always be set to the station's current time.

-20.5.3 Send File
+19.5.3 Send File

-The Send File subcode is used to send a file to SatLink 3.
-SatLink 3 will only accept one file: "setup.txt".
-The procedure is used to change SatLink 3's setup.
+The Send File subcode is used to send a file to the station.
+The station will only accept one file: "setup.txt".
+The procedure is used to change the station setup.
 The file needs to contain setup data.
 The setup data should be the same as in the setup file saved by LinkComm.